 K9 Bros, Gourmet Magic, and Bubble Science were founded by David Feuerman, a Cornell educated food scientist, who after working as a formulator for large manufacturers and brands such as Nature's Bounty vitamins, and nutrition bars such as the Zone Bar, Pure Protein, Met-Rx, and MREs for the US Armed Forces, David sought to create natural foods for dogs.
 In 2012, after numerous dogs became sick by treats from China, he began making jerky treats for dogs in his East Village apartment after work and on weekends.
 He founded K9 Bros with the philosophy of feeding dogs what they are naturally meant to eat, without antibiotics, hormones, nor fillers.
 All his jerky treats are made with the finest human grade ingredients, seasoned by hand and gently dried to ensure the integrity of the food and the taste dogs love.

-From 2014 to 2016, he converted a warehouse to a factory with help from paid interns from Passaic Tech (Thank you Kenny, Bryan, John, and Randy.)
-In 2019, he began looking for new ways to use his dehydrator, which is one of the largest DIY dehydrators in the United States.
+From 2014 to 2016, he converted a warehouse to a factory with help from paid interns from Passaic Tech (Special hanks to Kenny Hombler, Bryan Nunez, and John Harrison.)
+In 2019, David began looking for new ways to use his dehydrator, which is one of the largest DIY dehydrators in the United States.
 He was intrigued by one of nature's most mystifying flavor creating, natural chemical reactions which happens during cooking: the “Maillard Reaction.”
 This natural caramelization reaction (not to be confused with the food browning, nor the sugar caramelization which occurs between sucrose molecules, such as found in hard glazes like the torched surface of a creme brulee), although these reactions to some degree might occur in black garlic caramelization.